 My current plan is to allow minimal use of a calculator during tests.
-I do not care what calculator you use as long as it has the the capabilities for function graphing, numerical equation solving, numerical differentiation, and numerical integration.
-If you want help, I am most familiar with TI calculators and, if you do not have a manual for your calculator, you should be able to find one on the internet - for example at http://education.ti.com/us/product/tech/86/guide/86guideus.html.
-[6].
+I do not care what calculator you use as long as it has the the capabilities for function graphing, numerical equation solving, numerical differentiation, and especially numerical integration.
+If you want help, I am most familiar with TI calculators and, if you do not have a manual for your calculator, you should be able to find one on the internet - for example at http://education.ti.com/us/product/tech/83/guide/83guideus.html [6].
 See Calculator Policy[5] for what the department has to say about calculator use.

-As an aside and just for your information, those of you who are planning on majoring in mathematics or science will eventually want to learn how to use a technical word processor that incorporates a symbolic manipulation package.
-Mathematica, Matlab, Maple and Scientific Notebook are some of the better known programs that do this.
-I am not asking you to buy such a program, only mentioning it might be useful later for some of you.
+For your information, those of you who are planning on majoring in mathematics or science will eventually want to learn how to use a technical word processor that incorporates a symbolic manipulation package.
+Mathematica, Matlab, Maple, Scientific Notebook, and Sage are some of the better known programs that do this.
+I am not asking you to buy such a program (and Sage is free), only mentioning it might be useful later for many of you.